d / May

 While it is windy all year round (Mauritius has more than 300 windy days a year), the high season is from April – November, with the peak between June – September.

-When it comes to accommodation, this island offers you a bundle of offers through Airbnb, which is great for finding good deals.
-Also, the food here is great – it is a unique mixture of Indian, French, Chinese and Creoles – the majority of restaurants offering local fresh foods that can easily be found on the island.
+When it comes to accommodation, this island offers you a bundle of offers through Airbnb & booking.com, which is great for finding good deals.
+Also, the food here is great – it is a unique mixture of Indian, French, Chinese, and Creoles – the majority of restaurants offer local fresh foods that can easily be found on the island.

 One of the best kitesurfing spots worldwide is Diani Beach from Kenya.
 Close to Mombasa, the Diani is rich in white sand beaches, flat waters, and waves on the reef.
 Even though it is not a large beach, this place is usually recommended for both beginners and intermediate kitesurfers.

 Besides local resorts from which you can choose, you can opt for staying at the kite village, a popular bed and breakfast amongst all those that come here to kitesurf.
 Anyway, there are multiple choices for both accommodation and food, which is why kitesurfers keep returning each year.